mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ![014](/Images/014.png)

 ####Cache Refresh
 Select Subscription ID, acceleration domains and date to view Cache states.
-The states has 3 values, Success, Fail and Running.
+Cache Refresh has 3 states: Success, Fail and Running.
 You can also configure cache refresh rules, File Refresh and Folder Refresh.

 ![015](/Images/015.png)

 ####File refresh
-You can click Submit File Refresh to set File Refreshing rule.
+You can click 'Submit File Refresh' to set File Refreshing rule.
 Can click ‘+’ to add rules and ‘X’ to delete rules.

 ![016](/Images/016.png)